9 October – Hanoi

 I have a second, before finally, and reluctantly, having my final bia hoi for 2019.

 It’s now time to go, but my problem remains.
 While there’s only a couple of shots left, I’ve had enough.
-But, due to my religion, I can’t tip it out.
+But, due to my religious beliefs, I can’t tip it out.

 I also don’t want to leave it in the hotel room when we leave.